Rising Stars Challenge: Tournament-style format (2022–present)

 The format was then changed again in 2022.
 28 players are selected: 12 rookies, 12 sophomores, and 4 NBA G League Ignite players.
 They will be drafted into four teams of seven, which are led and coached by members of the NBA 75th Anniversary Team via a draft, in commemoration of the NBA's 75th anniversary season.
 The coaches include: Rick Barry, Gary Payton, Isiah Thomas and James Worthy.
-The format itself is now a tournament, with a Final Target Score for each round: 50 points for the semifinals, and 25 points for the finals, for a total of 75 points total for the team that wins the tournament, again, in commemoration of NBA 75.
+The format itself is now a tournament, with a Final Target Score for each round: 50 points for the semifinals, and 25 points for the finals, for a total of 75 points total for the team that wins the tournament, another nod to the NBA's 75th anniversary.